-NRS 205.300 is the Nevada theft law prohibiting embezzlement.
-Embezzlement occurs when people steal money or property the owner entrusted them with.
-Embezzling $1,200 or more is a felony.
-Otherwise, it is a misdemeanor.
-Penalties include possible incarceration, fines, and restitution.
-The most common defense is that the defendant had no intent to steal.
+NRS § 205.300 is the Nevada theft law prohibiting embezzlement.
+Embezzlement occurs when you steal money or property the owner entrusted you with.

 - A cashier pocketing cash from a customer instead of putting it in the cash register.